 Grades for courses will be determined using the following numerical scale:

-• 100 - 75 Passing
+- 100 75 Passing - 74-0 Failing

-• 74 - 0 Failing

-Trainees must achieve a final grade of 75% or better to be successful in each individual course.
+Trainees must achieve a final grade of 75% or better to be successful in each individual course to complete the program.
+Suggested grade minimum in the Medical Assisting Course and Lab is 85%.